ariga/atlas/doc/md/guides/orms/efcore.md

 `atlas migrate diff` command to automatically generate a migration file that will migrate the database from its latest revision to the current EF Core schema.

-Suppose we have the following EF Core `TodoDbContext` class, which have a `Todo` entity:
+Suppose we have the following EF Core `TodoDbContext` class, which has a `Todo` entity:

 ```csharp title="TodoApi/Todos/Todo.cs"
 public class Todo